Feyerabend/ABC80/abc802/README.md

   * +/- Mantissa * 10 ** Exponent

-In the computer, a simple floating point number is stored in 4 bytes at SINGLE and in 8 swap at DOUBLE.
+In the computer, a simple floating point number is stored in 4 bytes at SINGLE and 8 at DOUBLE.
 Unlike ABC80, which used BCD arithmetic, ABC802 uses binary arithmetic.
-The computer sees a floating point number as:
+Thus, the computer sees a floating point number as:
   * byte 1 The exponent
   * byte 2-4/8 The mantissa

 Calculation of the correct exponent value from exponent changes is done with:
   * Exponent value = Exponent bytes - 128

 Byte 2 differs from the others in the mantissa in that the most